elmarquez/postdoc/NOTES.md

 NOTES
 =====

+## Tasks

+Library

+x index the PDF document collection x save the index as?
+  - bibliography
+  x searchable index
+- display the list of indexed documents
+- allow the user to tag each document

+Project

+- provide ability to add documents to the bibliography
+- bibliography editor

+Application

+- menu bar
+- new project
+- new project from existing repo
+- new bibliography
+- plugin architecture
+- runs on ultralight, possibly?

+- editors
+    - bibliography
+    - markup (asiidoc, markdown)
+    - diagrams
+- task runner
+    - website, blog publisher
+    - nodejs based

+## Value Proposition

 What is the value proposition?

+* Capture the research process
+* Work as a team
 * Write and organize research materials (notes, texts, bibliographies, papers, images, etc.) in the editor
     * Manage your bibliographies
     * Record notes, write markdown/latex documents